rragasa/react-basics-bootcamp/tasks/Step2.md

 1. Create a React component called `SelectNumber` in the `components` directory.
 2. Add the necessary `state` changes to the `App` component.
+3. Include the `SelectNumber` component and include it inside the `.secret-santa-app` of the main `App` component.
-3. Create a Javascript array of the displayed options, bearing in mind the minimum and maximum values.
+4. Create a Javascript array of the displayed options, bearing in mind the minimum and maximum values.
-4. Create a new React template array of the `<option>` fields, iterating through the options' array.
+5. Create a new React template array of the `<option>` fields, iterating through the options' array.
-5. Display the result using the following template; you don't need to change anything in it; only add to it:
+6. Display the result using the following template; you don't need to change anything in it; only add to it:

 ```
 <form name="participants-number">